Concentration Bounds Reference¶

 An empirical Bernstein bound that adapts to the data.
 Pre-allocates using Hoeffding's formula (same \(n\)), but at runtime checks whether the empirical variance yields a tighter bound.
 If so, it reports the effective sample count.

-where \(k = 2\) for two-sided and \(k = 1\) for one-sided tests.
+where \(k_s = 2\) for two-sided and \(k_s = 1\) for one-sided tests.
+The factor 2 inside the log is intrinsic to the theorem (it union-bounds the mean and variance deviations), and the \((n-1)\) factor is a union bound over the prefix lengths scanned when searching for the smallest effective \(n\).
 This bound is "free" — it requires the same samples as Hoeffding but may discover a tighter result post-hoc.
+The reported effective \(n\) is informational only; it never affects pass/fail.

 Bentkus¶